-At Dawpool, the school curriculum consists of all those activities designed or encouraged within its organisational framework to provide the intellectual, emotional, personal, social, spiritual and physical development of its pupils.
-It includes not only the formal programme of lessons but also the "informal" programme of so called extracurricular activities as well as those features which produce the school's ethos (i.e. the "hidden curriculum") such as the quality of relationships and the values exemplified by the way the school sets about its task.
+At Dawpool, the school curriculum consists of all those activities designed or encouraged within its organisational framework to provide the intellectual, emotional, personal, social, spiritual and physical development of its pupils which are central to the 'abundant life that Jesus offers'.
+It includes not only the subject-specific curriculum, but also the 'informal' programme of enrichment and extra-curricular activities (i.e. the local curriculum).